 Conclusion

-Algae and moss growth on your roof can be unsightly and can even shorten the life of your roof.
+Algae and moss growth on your roof can be unsightly and even shorten your roof’s life.
 To prevent algae growth, it’s important to keep your gutters clean, install copper granules or zinc strips on your shingles, and maintain proper ventilation in your attic.
-If your roof is already showing signs of algae growth, remove it as soon as possible by contacting a professional roof cleaner.
-By following these guidelines, you can remove and prevent algae growth on your roof, keeping it in top condition.
+If your roof shows signs of algae growth, remove it as soon as possible using a bleach solution.
+Following these guidelines, you can remove and prevent algae growth on your roof, keeping it in top condition.